 The DI Fund does not have taxable income for this financial year.
 The Ministry of Finance has granted income tax remission for premium contributions collected by the DI Fund for the life of the Fund.
-In addition, income tax remission was granted for investment income earned by the DI Fund and GST remission was granted for all input tax claims incurred on all business purchases until 12 January 2022 or until the target fund size of insured deposits has been reached, whichever is earlier.
+In addition, income tax remission was granted for investment income earned by the DI Fund and GST remission was granted for all input tax claims incurred on all business purchases until end of 2022 or until the target fund size of insured deposits has been reached, whichever is earlier.

-2020 2019

-\$ \$

-Cash at bank and with the MAS 28,285 531,519
+2021 \$ 2020 \$ Cash at bank and cash with the MAS 32,004 28,285